How AI is Changing the Dating and Networking Industry

 AI checks photos and data to make the platform safer.

 Fake accounts are everywhere, so this is necessary.
-Algorithms recognize faces, look at photo metadata, and cross-check with social networks.
-If the photo looks like stock, it will be flagged.
+Algorithms recognize faces, check photo metadata, and cross-reference with social networks.
+If a photo looks like it's from stock, it will be flagged.
 On platforms with such verification, fraud drops by 70%, according to OkCupid statistics.
-Users feel more at ease: it's clear the person is real.
+Users feel calmer: it's clear the person is real.
 Upload fresh photos with geolocation.
 Link your profile to LinkedIn or Instagram.
-The process will speed up, and you'll seem more reliable.
+The process will speed up, and you'll appear more reliable.

 Analytics for Business

 Restaurants and venues see guest preferences.
-This makes it easier to organize events.
+This makes organizing events easier.

 AI analyzes who likes quiet dinners and who prefers noisy parties.
 Restaurants with such systems offer menus tailored to the client or separate zones.
-If 60% of guests are creative freelancers, they organize an evening with workshops.
-Satisfaction grows, people return.
+If 60% of guests are freelancers from the creative field, they organize an evening with masterclasses.
+Satisfaction grows, and people return.
 Invest in analytics.
-Collect feedback right away to adapt to trends like sustainable lifestyles or hybrid meetings.
-I saw how it works in one cafe: sales increased by 25%.
+Collect feedback immediately to adapt to trends like sustainable lifestyles or hybrid meetings.
+I saw it work in one cafe: sales grew by 25%.

 The Future of AI in Networking